 Project: Funded Project › Research

-In line with the expanding remit of literary studies, my research assesses how authors function as cultural artefacts.
-Not only do authors create texts that carry cultural significance, they are themselves culturally constructed within different contexts and through different media: the text itself, the literary industry, national and international cultural politics, humanist scholarship and the various institutions it underpins.
-Authorship – ‘being an author’ – must therefore be understood not just as a literary practice, but as an ever-evolving process of construction undertaken by multiple players, in multiple contexts and to multiple ends.
-It intersects with such issues as celebrity, gender, the digital media, political identity formation, translation, transnationalism, to name but a few.
+In line with the expanding remit of literary studies, this project assesses how authors function as cultural artefacts in a variety of different geographical locations and cultural contexts.
+Its key tenet is that authorship – ‘being an author’ – must be understood not just as a literary practice, but as an ever-evolving process of construction undertaken by multiple players, in multiple contexts and to multiple ends.
+Consequently, the research questions underlying this project intersect with such issues as celebrity, gender, the digital media, political identity formation, translation, and transnationalism, to name but a few.